Thanks Dan, But Do You Have the Contact Center Metrics for BPOs?

 Without realizing that the Center down the road or three floors up in the same office tower, has different strategies & priorities than you do.

-And, as a result, has chosen a different metrics set.
+And chose a different metrics set.

 People don’t go to school to become professionals in the Contact Center or Customer Experience industry.